What Your Contract of Employment Should Include

 The legal term for this document is the ‘written statement of employment particulars’.
 It includes information such as pay and working hours.

-This document is often referred to as the ’employment contract’. but by law, the employment contract is broader than just these written terms.
+This document is often referred to as the ’employment contract’.
+But by law, the employment contract is broader than just these written terms.

 For example, employment law is also part of an employee’s contract but usually the law will not be written in full in the document.